elosla1756/1_Kickstarter_Analysis_Excel/README.md

 - What can you conclude about the Outcomes based on Goals?
 1. Most Plays with a campaign goal of $20,000 to $34,999 and over $44,999 failed
-2. It is best to launch Plays campaign with a maximum goal of $19,999 in order to succcess in achieving her goal
+2. It is best to launch Plays campaign with a maximum goal of $19,999 in order to succceed in achieving her goal

 - What are some limitations of this dataset?
 1. These 2 charts do not take into account by how much the campaigns fail to achieve their goals